mcosovic/JuliaGrid.jl/docs/src/tutorials/acdcModel.md

 # [AC and DC Model](@id ACDCModelTutorials)
 The power system analyses commonly utilize the unified branch model that provides linear relationships between voltages and currents.
-However, as the focus is on power calculations rather than current calculations, the resulting equations become nonlinear, posing challenges in solving them.
+However, as the focus is on power calculations rather than current calculations, the resulting equations become nonlinear, posing challenges in solving them [[1]](@ref ACDCModelReferenceTutorials).
 Hence, to accurately analyze power systems without any approximations, we use the AC model, which is a crucial component of our framework.
-In contrast, to obtain a linear system of equations for various DC analyses, we introduce approximations in the unified branch model, resulting in the DC model [[1]](@ref ACDCModelReferenceTutorials).
+In contrast, to obtain a linear system of equations for various DC analyses, we introduce approximations in the unified branch model, resulting in the DC model.

 A common way to describe the power system network topology is through the bus/branch model, which employs the two-port ``\pi``-model, which results in the unified branch model.
 The bus/branch model can be represented by a graph denoted by ``\mathcal{G} = (\mathcal{N}, \mathcal{E})``, where the set of nodes ``\mathcal{N} = \{1, \dots, n\}`` corresponds to buses, and the set of edges ``\mathcal{E} \subseteq \mathcal{N} \times \mathcal{N}`` represents the branches of the power network.